minjiechen/magnetchallenge/README.md

 ## This site provides the latest information about the MagNet Challenge.
 ## Please contact [pelsmagnet@gmail.com](mailto:pelsmagnet@gmail.com) for all purposes.
 ==================== APEC Ceremony =====================
-## **We will host a MagNet Challenge Award Ceremony on Wednesday Feb 28, 4:30pm-5:30pm PCT during [APEC 2024](https://apec-conf.org/) in Long Beach, California at Hyatt Regency Ballroom DEF.
+## **We will host a MagNet Challenge Award Ceremony on Wednesday Feb 28, 4:30pm-5:30pm PCT during [APEC 2024](https://apec-conf.org/) in Long Beach, California at Hyatt [Regency Ballroom DEF](https://apec-conf.org/special-events/pels-2024) .
 We look forward to seeing many of you there (and on Zoom) to celebrate what we have done and what we plan to do in the future!**
 <img src="img/apeclogo.jpg" width="800">

 ========================================================